zephyrproject-rtos/zephyr/doc/reference/kernel/other/atomic.rst

 :c:macro:`ATOMIC_DEFINE`.

-A single bit in array of atomic variables can be manipulated using the APIs listed at the end of this section that end with :cpp:func:`_bit`.
+A single bit in array of atomic variables can be manipulated using the APIs listed at the end of this section that end with :c:func:`_bit`.

 The following code shows how a set of 200 flag bits can be implemented using an array of atomic variables.